 - Freshly grated ginger tea relieves bloating and nausea fast, and it’s also a pro-kinetic agent (relieves constipation).
 Grate 1 tbsp ginger into a mug, add hot water, steep 5-10 minutes, strain and drink.

 - A probiotic will support digestion and immune health all year round.
+This post will help you determine which probiotic is right for you.
 In addition to a supplement, get fermented foods or drinks (I especially like and recommend this coconut water kefir).